State-by-State Childcare Tax Credit Guide

 Official site: New Mexico Taxation & Revenue

-Search for “childcare” or “low-income rebate” language.
-Align what you find with the expense categories listed in our FAQ on qualifying childcare expenses.
+Search New Mexico’s site for “childcare,” “dependent care,” or related low-income or family-credit language.
+Align what you find with the expense categories listed in our FAQ on qualifying childcare expenses so you can determine whether the state guidance is describing the same kinds of care costs used in the federal calculation.

 New York